What does Datarails do?

 That said, Datarails has plenty of areas to improve.

-That Datarails is built on legacy tech explains many of the frustrations people have with it:
+Datarails is built on Microsoft’s Visual Basic for Applications (VBA) legacy tech, which is falling out of favor in today's highly collaborative, remote world.
+This explains many of the frustrations people have with it:

-• Mac and Google Sheets integrations aren't truly native
+- The Mac and Google Sheets integrations aren't truly native.

-• Requires custom formulas and syntax for many routine operations
+- It requires custom formulas and syntax for many routine operations.

 Datarails's licensing setup creates collaboration and procedural problems